AdobeDocs/experience-cloud.en/help/website-implementation/pages/index.md

 ## Prerequisites

-In these lessons, it is assumed that you have an Adobe Id and the required permissions in order to complete the exercises.
+In these lessons, it is assumed that you have an Adobe Id and the required permissions to complete the exercises.
 If not, you may need to reach out to your Experience Cloud Administrator to request access.

 * For Launch, you must have permission to Develop, Approve, Publish, Manage Extensions, and Manage Environments.
 For more information on Launch permissions, see [the documentation](https://docs.adobelaunch.com/administration/user-permissions).
 * For Adobe Analytics, you must know your tracking server and which report suites you will use to complete this tutorial